quil-lang/quil/spec/Quil.md

 ```
 SetFrequency :: SET-FREQUENCY Qubit+ Frame Float
-ShiftFrequency :: SHIFT-FREQUENCY Qubit+ Frame Float
 ```

 Each frame has a frequency which is tracked throughout the program.
 Initially the frequency starts out as not defined.
-It may be set or shifted up and down.

-Frequency must be a positive real number.
+Set instructions are local to the surrounding scope.

 ```
 SET-FREQUENCY 0 "xy" 5.4e9
 SET-FREQUENCY 0 "ro" 6.1e9

-SHIFT-FREQUENCY 0 "ro" 100e6
-SHIFT-FREQUENCY 0 "ro" -100e6
 ```

 **Phase**